childsb/glusterfs-hadoop-docs/Security.markdown

 `   </property>`

 ### Running map/reduce Jobs
 Ensure that your Hadoop Cluster users have appropriate permissions to the Gluster Volume.
-This can be accomplished with permissions/mode on data files and output directories or ACL.
-Users must have read to data files on the volume and write access to output directories.
-Then simply login to the system as that user and launch the map/reduce job.
+This can be accomplished with permissions/mode on data files and output directories or ACL.  **Users must have read to data files on the volume and write access to output directories.**

+Once the user has permissions to the required input and output directories, login to the cluster as that user and submit the job.